harrypmdev/worthing-sw/README.md

 + <a href="https://jestjs.io/">Jest</a> (and <a href="https://babeljs.io/">Babel</a> configuration) used for JS testing.
 + <a href="https://getbootstrap.com/">Bootstrap</a> front-end framework used for easy styling.
 + <a href="https://axios-http.com/">Axios</a> library.
++ Code from <a href="https://codeinstitute.net/">Code Institute</a> and especially the 'moments' project is used is several files, and altered in many more.
+Though the vast majority of code similar to the moments project has been heavily edited, Code Institute code nonetheless gave a useful foundation for edited files and is used verbatim in a small number.

 ### Media